ephes/django_async/article_sorted.md

 ## What to Expect from this Article?

 1. Small example on how to use async views, middlewares and tests
-2. Why are async features such a big deal anyway?
+2. Why is async such a big deal anyway?
-3. Comparison with other techniques (multithreading etc)
+3. The gory details of multithreading vs async, GIL etc.

 # Part I - Async View Example